UKTV/technical-test/README.md

 # Mario Maze Challenge

-##Design a maze with following rules.
+### Design a maze with following rules.

+**Already Implemented:**

-1. Maze is divided into cells with custom width and height (Already Implemented).
+1. Maze is divided into cells with custom width and height.

-2. Each cell of the maze can be either empty or Food for Mario (Already Implemented).
+2. Each cell of the maze can be either empty or Food for Mario.

-######To Be Implemented:
+**To Be Implemented:**
 1. Mario will be starting from a random cell once any of the direction arrow is pressed.